TheBubbleWorks/TheBubbleWorks_RaspberryPi_BLE_GPIO_Server/README.md

 sudo hciconfig
 ```

-The output of `hciconfig` may look like this:
+The output of `hciconfig` may look like these cases:

 Case 1: hci0 is the Pi's built-in BLE device: